 -

-Model Gallery supports running in China (Beijing), China (Shanghai), China (Shenzhen), and China (Hangzhou) regions only.
+Model Gallery supports this example only in the China (Beijing), China (Shanghai), China (Shenzhen), and China (Hangzhou) regions.

 -